-8. Risk Management
+8. Risk management

-8.1 RISK MANAGEMENT
+8.1.
+Risk management overview

 Risk management is viewed by the Company as integral to its objective of creating and maintaining shareholder value.
 The Company is committed to embedding risk management practices through all levels of the organisation to support the achievement of business objectives and to fulfil its corporate governance obligations.